Bold and Easy Witch Hat Coloring Pages for Cozy Evenings (Free Printables)

 The pointed hat shows up on every page, so the whole book hangs together even as the settings change around it.

-Magic, cauldrons, and starry skies
+Cauldrons, lanterns, and starry night skies

 How to print bold and easy witch hat coloring pages at home